kilgrims/my_gpt_serve/README.md

 ## how to bulid?

-run these code on cmd
+run these codes on cmd
 ```cmd
 pip install gpt4free
 pip install openai